nku-shengzheliu/Pytorch-TransVG/README.md

 ## Acknowledgement

 Thanks for the work of [DETR](https://github.com/facebookresearch/detr) and [ReSC](https://github.com/zyang-ur/ReSC).
-Our code is based on the implementation of them.
+My code is based on the implementation of them.